webbrowser11/president-chart-gen/docs/running.md

 # running
-open your devices cmd and cd to the folder you cloned the repo to it should be named
+open your devices cmd and cd to the folder you cloned the repo to. the repo folder should be named
 ```
 president-chart-gen
 ```